 Crown Princess Victoria is one of Europe’s most popular royals.
 Every single year she is voted the most popular royal in her own country of Sweden.
 Many royals seem to like the Crown Princess, as well, as they have often asked her to be godmother to their children.
 Crown Princess Victoria almost has a godchild in every European country with a monarchy.
 In addition, she is the godmother to three future Kings and Queens.

 Crown Princess Victoria has a very close relationship with Crown Prince Frederik and Crown Princess Mary of Denmark.
 Victoria is the godmother of the Danish Couple’s firstborn, Prince Christian.
-Crown Princess Mary is godmother to Victoria’s & Daniel’s firstborn Princess Estelle while Frederik is godfather to Prince Oscar.
+Crown Princess Mary is godmother to Victoria’s and Daniel’s firstborn, Princess Estelle, while Frederik is godfather to Prince Oscar.